 The Tools section

-Each tool for each account runs independently so you can set different tools to run for each account, for example for a twitter account you can set the Follow, Follow back, Unfollow and Like tools all to run and they will generate engagement for your account that mimics the normal actions of a human being.
+Each tool for each account runs independently so you can set different tools to run for each account.
+For instance, you can set an Instagram account to run the Follow, Unfollow, Like and Comment tools at the same time to generate engagement for your account.
+The automated actions mimic actions that you would normally do on your account.

 The Settings section

-This section pertains to the setting of JARVEE, as you can see they are split in several tabs that explain more what kind of settings you can find on each tab.
-They are: Software Settings, Embedded Browser (this is the internal browser used to automate the actions JARVEE does), Social Platforms, Connectivity, Error/Backup, Email Notifications and Actions.
+This section pertains to the setting of JARVEE.
+As you can see they, are divided into several tabs that explain more what kind of settings you can find on each tab.

-You can browse the settings as most are self-explanatory, if you need additional information about one of them you should consult our Knowledge Base.
+You can easily go through the settings as most are self-explanatory.
+If you need additional information or guidance about any of them, you may contact our Support Team.

 The Proxy Manager section